benwe95/ECAM-Scalable-Architecture/README.md

 # ECAM-Scalable-Architecture

 ## Instructions
-The instructions of the course are given at the following [address].(https://quentin.lurkin.xyz/courses/scalable/labo1/)
+The instructions of the course are given at the [following address](https://quentin.lurkin.xyz/courses/scalable/labo1/)

 ## Set up
 The server run on a Python [Flask](https://palletsprojects.com/p/flask/)